elaxer/chess/README.md

 }
 ```

-## Positions, files, ranks
+### Positions, files, ranks

-There is the `chess.Position` structure for working with positions.
+The `chess.Position` structure is used for working with positions.
 It contains two fields: `File` and `Rank`.
 The fields correspond to types `chess.File` and `chess.Rank` respectively.
-A file can be in the range between the values ​​of `chess.FileNull` and `chess.FileMax`.
+A file can range between `chess.FileNull` and `chess.FileMax`.
-A rank can be in the range between the values ​​of `chess.RankNull` and `chess.RankMax`.
+A rank can range between `chess.RankNull` and `chess.RankMax`.
-The engine doesn't expect you to use values out this ranges.
+The engine doesn't expect you to use values outside these ranges.

-### Files
+#### Files

-There is a special type for the files representation:
+There is a special type for file representation:
 ```go
 type File int8
 ```

-Also there are several built-in file constants which you should to use: `chess.FileNull`, `chess.FileMin` which equals to `chess.FileA`, `chess.FileB` ..., `chess.FileP` which equals to `chess.FileMax`.
+There are several built-in file constants that you should use: `chess.FileNull`, `chess.FileMin` which equals `chess.FileA`, `chess.FileB` ..., `chess.FileP` which equals `chess.FileMax`.
-`chess.FileNull` means zero value and doesn't mean it is invalid.
+`chess.FileNull` is the zero value and does not necessarily mean it is invalid.

 You can check if the file has zero value:
 ```go